EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/readme.md

 $ sudo ds4drv
 ```

-In other terminal run the node to acquire the data from the joystick:
+In a third terminal run the node to acquire the data from the joystick:

 ```
 $ rosrun joy joy_node
 ```

-In one last terminal run:
+In a fourth terminal run this command to convert data into platform_control messages:

 ```
 $ ./joy_miro.py